Low Exercise Price Option

 A Low Exercise Price Option (LEPO) is an Australian Stock Exchange traded option with a low exercise price that was specifically designed to be traded on margin.
 It is a European style call option with a low exercise price of $0.01 and a contract size of 100 shares to be delivered on exercise.

 The premium is close to the whole share price, and a trader only posts margin, not the full price.
 Both the buyer and the seller are margined, all positions are marked-to-market daily.
-LEPOs work like a futures contract.

 History

 The Australian Stock Exchange started listing LEPO exchange traded options in 1995 to allow traders to trade underlying shares on margin.
 In 2018, there are 100 ASX listed companies that offer LEPO contracts.

 Differences from standard options

 Several important differences distinguish LEPOs from standard exchange-traded options, and these differences have important implications for the pricing of LEPO.